stratumn/ember-mapexplorer/README.md

 If you want to take advantage of default styles you may add:

 ```
-@import 'mapexplorer-core';
+@import '@indigoframework/mapexplorer-core';
-@import 'ember-mapexplorer';
+@import '@indigoframework/ember-mapexplorer';
 ```

 in your `app/styles/app.scss`.

 You can also override default variables.

 ## Usage

-With an agent Url and a map ID:
+With an agent URL, a map ID and a process name:

 ```
-{{map-explorer applicationUrl="http://localhost:4000" mapId="57743311d6a22a8f2bd2bec1"}}
+{{map-explorer agentUrl="http://localhost:4000" mapId="57743311d6a22a8f2bd2bec1" process="myProcess"}}
 ```

 With a chainscript (a JSON string or the array of segments as a POJO):

 ```
 {{map-explorer chainscript=myChainscript}}
 ```